 The SAT includes a Reading Test, Writing and Language Test, and a Math Test.
 SAT questions focus on skills that matter most for college readiness and success, according to the latest research.
-The SAT has a college and career readiness benchmark, which is where RI set its proficiency benchmark, which indicates a 75% likelihood of achieving at least a C in first-semester, credit-bearing college courses in related subjects and course work.
+The SAT has a college and career readiness benchmark.
+This benchmark indicates a 75% likelihood of achieving at least a C in first-semester, credit-bearing college courses in related subjects and course work.
 The SAT benchmarks are designed to reflect whether a student has a high likelihood of being successful in subject-specific first-semester courses.
+This benchmark was adopted by Rhode Island as its proficiency benchmark.